-Post-Termination Vesting of Certain Restricted Stock Units.
+Post-Termination Vesting of Certain Restricted Stock Units

-In general, our restricted stock units ("RSUs") outstanding as of December 31, 2021 are forfeited upon a termination of employment, other than as a result of the award recipient's death (in which case the target number of RSUs vest) or disability (in which case the RSUs continue to vest).
-In general, if employment terminates by reason of retirement after age 62 for a recipient who has been employed by us for at least seven years, RSUs granted at least one year prior to the date of the employment termination will continue to vest if the recipient enters into a non-competition agreement with us.
-None of our current NEOs is 62 or older.
+In general, under the terms of our Restricted Stock Unit Agreements ("Grant Agreements") our restricted stock units ("RSUs") outstanding as of December 31, 2022 are forfeited upon a termination of employment, other than as a result of the award recipient's death (in which case the target number of RSUs vest) or disability (in which case the RSUs continue to vest).
+In general, the terms of our Grant Agreements provide that, if employment terminates by reason of retirement after age 62 for a recipient who has been employed by us for at least seven years, RSUs granted at least one year prior to the date of the employment termination will continue to vest if the recipient enters into a non-competition agreement with us.
+For RSUs grated after January 1, 2023, the same general conditions apply, but continued vesting is available to employees who retire after reaching the age of 60 who have been employed by us for at least seven years.

-Our RSU awards provide that the RSUs will not vest upon a change in control if the Committee reasonably determines in good faith prior to the occurrence of the change in control that the awards will be assumed or replaced by the employee's employer immediately following the change in control with an alternative award meeting specified requirements.
+Our Grant Agreements provide that the RSUs will not vest upon a change in control if the Committee reasonably determines in good faith prior to the occurrence of the change in control that the awards will be assumed or replaced by the employee's employer immediately following the change in control with an alternative award meeting specified requirements.
 For purposes of the table above, we assume that the awards will be so assumed or replaced.

-If there is a change in control with a qualified termination of employment, then the RSUs granted in 2019 and 2020 would immediately vest, and the RSUs granted in 2021 would vest by assuming that the performance goals had been achieved equal to the greater of: (a) target performance, (b) performance measured through the employment termination date, with the performance goal adjusted to reflect the portion of the performance period that has lapsed through the termination date, and (c) the most recently forecasted performance through the end of the performance period.
+If there is a change in control with a qualified termination of employment, then the RSUs granted in 2020 would immediately vest, and the RSUs granted in 2021 and 2022 would vest by assuming that the performance goals had been achieved equal to the greater of: (a) target performance, (b) performance measured through the employment termination date, with the performance goal adjusted to reflect the portion of the performance period that has lapsed through the termination date, and (c) the most recently forecasted performance through the end of the performance period.

-Severance Pay.
+Severance Pay